 France's original colonial capital with 19th-century buildings

-What is the best time of year to visit attractions in Djibouti?
+When is the best season to visit attractions in Djibouti?

 October to April — best weather, whale sharks Nov-Jan, comfortable temperatures for outdoor activities